mapbox/underreact/docs/configuration.md

 If you want to make changes to the Webpack configuration beyond what's available in the above options, you can use this, the nuclear option.
 Your function receives the Webpack configuration that Underreact generates and returns a new Webpack configuration, representing your heart's desires.

-### jsSource
+### jsEntry

 Type: `string`.
 Absolute path, please.
 Default: `${project-directory}/src/index.js`.

-You main JS file.
+The entry JS file for your app.
 Typically this is the file where you'll use `react-dom` to render your app on an element.

 In the default value, `project-directory` refers to the directory of your `underreact.config.js` file, or the current working directory.